Below are three tips and tricks that can help faculty and teaching assistants run and enhance their Blackboard courses.

 - A content folder will give you the ability to insert items "into" the folder, allowing you to further organize your course.

 - A learning module is similar to a content folder - you are able to give the learning module a name and descriptive text.

-- When creating a learning module, you will get the text box editor, which allows you to embed objects, add tables, images, audio, and video.
+- When building a learning module you will get the text box editor, which allows you to embed objects, add tables, images, audio, and video.

 - A learning module will give you the ability to insert items "into" the module, allowing you to further organize your course into modules, units, or weekly lessons.